August 21 is World QR Code Day: A Tribute to Masahiro Hara

 Think about the industry giants like Amazon, Nestlé, McDonald’s, Pepsi, Coca-Cola, and Walmart.
 These giants are crushing QR code-powered campaigns.

-More local and international brands are also doing it.
+More local and international brands are doing it as well.
 Why?
 Because QR codes give them the power to convert, connect, and gather real-time campaign data through a single scan.
 Plus, they fit into their audience’s mobile-first lifestyle.

 More creative QR code uses are emerging